rite-of-moloch/User-Handbook/join-cohort/sponsor-initiate.md

 # Sponsor Initiate

 The Rite of Moloch allows anyone to sponsor an initiate to the cohort, effectively providing a grant for the participant.
-We want to have a fallback for those joining DAOs with low or restricted financial resources.
+This enables participants with low or restricted financial resources the ability to join the cohort.
 If the sponsored contributor successfully joins the DAO - they are able to claim the tokens and get paid!

 ### How to Sponsor